 In October 2018, upon the acquisition of certain technology, referred to as HunchLab, from Azavea, Inc., the Company recognized a contingent consideration liability classified within Level III of the fair value hierarchy because some of the inputs used in its measurement were neither directly or indirectly observable.
 The Company estimates the fair value of the contingent consideration based on management's estimates of (i) the probability of achieving the relevant revenue targets and (ii) the timing of achieving such targets.
-There were no changes in fair value of contingent consideration for the three months ended March 31, 2019.
+There were no material changes in fair value of contingent consideration for the three and six months ended June 30, 2019.